-Early-career leaders of color in all areas of theatre, including but not limited to acting, administration, craft areas, design, directing, dramaturgy, literary management, producing, stage management, technical production, and theatre criticism/journalism may apply.
-Early-career leaders of color based in Miami, FL and New York, NY will be selected to participate in the year-long program.
+New York City-based early-career leaders of color in all areas of theatre, including but not limited to acting, administration, craft areas, design, directing, dramaturgy, literary management, producing, stage management, technical production, and theatre criticism/journalism may apply.

 Eligible applicants must submit their applications through TCG's Online Application Portal no later than the listed deadlines.